Kalininsko-Solntsevskaya line: History

 The line's pilot stage, which would see it extending from Taganskaya through Lefortovo and into the eastern districts of Perovo, Novogireevo and Veshnyaki, was opened for the 1980 Moscow Olympics.
 The line bears all traits of the late 1970s architecture and engineering.
 No longer pressed for economy designs and aesthetics, the architects were given full freedom to use advanced materials.

 The engineers were able to introduce new designs, particularly for the Column stations of Marksistskaya and Aviamotornaya which were built without ventral crosspieces, allowing a huge economy in time by abandoning the use of tubings.
 The shallow column station of Novogireevo further demonstrated its parting with previous centipede roots by increasing inter-column width from six to seven and a half metres.

 What makes the line unique is its name, as it was originally named after partially passing the Kalinin District, which disappeared in the 1990s.
 Thus, the line is the only in Moscow which carries the name of a figurehead, Mikhail Kalinin, rather than the area it serves.

 In 1986, the line's first extension opened, with the station Tretyakovskaya, the third cross-platform transfer in Moscow Metro was set up this way.
 It was planned for the line to continue and link up with the Arbatskaya station of the Arbatsko-Pokrovskaya line, allowing it to be split and the old route Aleksandrovsky Sad—Ploshchad Revolyutsii route to be reused, whilst the Kalininskaya line, now operating to Kievskaya would extend southwestwards.

 This was not to be realised, and the western extension plans stalled for more than two decades due to the financial instability of the 1990s and other priorities.

 With the opening of the Bolshaya Koltsevaya line, the route changed to include the new stations and the temporary but indefinite closure of Delovoy Tsentr.
 On February 24, Delovoy Tsentr on the Kalininsko-Solntsevskaya line closed, while on February 26, Delovoy Tsentr on the Bolshaya Koltsevaya line opened.
 Trains from Ramenki now continue north onto the Bolshaya Koltsevaya line at Shelepikha to Petrovsky Park.

 The original route of the line through Delovoy Tsentr reflected the fact that the Solntsevskaya branch does not have an active rail yard.
 Trains would shift from that station to the Arbatsko-Pokrovskaya line and onward to the Izmailovo yard.
 As the Bolshaya Koltsevaya line uses the Izmailovo yard, trains can operate along the new route to Petrovsky Park and onward to the yard.
 In the meantime, there is no timeline for Delovoy Tsentr to reopen.
 However, it could be several years as completion of the central branch of the line to Tretyakovskaya has not yet begun.

+Passenger traffic

+New stations opened on 6 September 2023 were used 113,000 times in a week.